 buzzScore – 7.9

 The new Vauxhall Meriva is the second MPV that has made the shortlist.
 It too gets a lot of praise from the press.
-Its clearly been designed for family use, with a versatile interior and innovative doors to help getting in and out.
+Family use is top priority – the Meriva interior is versatile and innovative doors to help getting in and out.
 The only real criticism it gets is of the slightly weedy engines.